r509/r509-ca-http/README.md

 Optional POST parameters:

-- reason (must be an integer, if it's not provided it defaults to 0)
+- reason (must be an integer or nil. nil by default)

 The revoke method returns the newly generated CRL, after revocation.